Reporting Boundary: Bartlett Mitchell c/o

 We engage our employees and wider stakeholders to unlock their talent and knowledge to drive year on year progress in sustainability.

-Bartlett Mitchell, an independent contract caterer that powers business offering bespoke services, has achieved the Planet Mark Certification.
+Bartlett Mitchell, an independent contract caterer that powers business offering bespoke services and our ‘fundamentally food’ philosophy, has achieved Planet Mark certification.

-This is Bartlett Mitchell’s 2nd year of business carbon footprint reporting.
-It first calculated the carbon footprint of its head office for the year ending December 2018 and set a target to reduce emissions by 5% annually.
+This is Bartlett Mitchell’s fourth year of business carbon footprint reporting and Planet Mark certification.
+Since certifying to Planet Mark, the company has set a target to reduce emissions by 5% annually.

-Customers are becoming more aware of the need to invest in sustainable products, and this is no more acute than in the culinary industry.
-As a way to attract both new customers and retain existing customers, businesses in the food industry must embrace the opportunity afforded by sustainability.
-A new way of conducting business could be beneficial for both the planet and a company’s ongoing profits, but it must encompass both the way food is produced and the business’ own supply chain and processes.
+The culinary industry is a major focus point of the need to invest in sustainable products.
+Sustainable practice offers a way to both attract new customers and retain existing customers.
+A new way of conducting business could be beneficial for both the planet and for companies’ ongoing profits.
+However, a sustainability policy must encompass both the way food is produced and the business’ own supply chain and processes.

-As part of the Planet Mark certification, Bartlett Mitchell has committed to make a year-on-year reduction.
+As part of the Planet Mark certification, Bartlett Mitchell has committed to making a year-on-year reduction.